pedrozok/codeigniter-doctrine-bootstrap/README.md

 If you want to change the Entity default folder and/or the Namespace change de settings in the file application/libraries/Doctrine.php.

-For more info of usage please refer the the frameworks documentation:
+For more info of usage please refer to the frameworks documentation:

 - http://ellislab.com/codeigniter/user-guide